wcmckee/writersdenhamilton/output/index.rst

 .. description:
 .. type: text

 Welcome to WritersDenHamilton.
-A group of Hamilton, New Zealand based writers that meet regularly to discuss writing.
+A group of Hamilton, New Zealand based writers that meet to discuss writing.